Did You Know?

 In most states, failing to report an accident, even if it’s just a fender bender, is illegal.
 It becomes a citable offense when you get in your car and drive away.
 It doesn’t matter if you don’t think you were injured or if the vehicles didn’t sustain damage.
-An accident is an accident.
+An accident is still an accident, even if it’s only a minor car accident.

 Aside from the legalities of the issue, you may have just ruined any potential claim you may have against the other driver.
 Here’s the problem:

-Studies have shown that there are several injuries a person can sustain in a car accident that don’t show up for days after the incident.
+Studies have shown that there are several injuries a person can sustain in minor car accidents that don’t show up for days after the incident.
 You get hit from behind, you’re barely jolted and you feel fine.
 You have no obvious injury and you would know if you were hurt — wouldn’t you?

 Not always.
 People often think of “injuries” as broken bones, lacerations, and even head trauma.
 Our minds turn to severe, life-altering conditions.
 We don’t often consider stained tendons, stretched ligaments, or contusions, but we should.